 There is no more compelling directive in all of human endeavor than to learn about the world – our science studies it, our math seeks to describe it and the language of our fact and fiction writing explicates and explores it.
 Yet our schooling systems on most every level are taught inside buildings, with very few “field” trips and real world investigations.

 We do speak of fields of study, fields of endeavor, even battlefields.
 Aristotle created a “peripatetic” school – to walk around Athens while students indicated points of interest.
 Even our religious works talk of a garden as the primal setting of all human history.
 Whether literally, metaphorically or analogously, this is where we must begin as we rethink the basics of human understanding and thus how to approach learning.
 If we put away most everything we thought we knew about schooling, we can (and must) begin again.

 Teachers’ Workbook: Watch an infant learn for 20 minutes.
 Take notes or not.
 If possible, come back a few weeks later and watch the same child again.
-Identify what he now knows that he didn’t before.
+Seek to Identify what he now knows that he didn’t before.

 Be a novice again at something.
 And while you learn this task, this new quest you’ve set yourself, reflect on your approach.
 What understandings did you come away with?
 What worked for you?
 What works for you generally?
 Is that the same as what works for others?
 Be more specific than the “black box” presentations common to modern educational theorists.
 That’s where the teacher puts something into the student box and measures what comes out of them sometime later, with no particular clarity as to what goes on between the input and the outcome.
 Have you heard the expression, “In one ear and out the other?”